DamirRam/react-native-push-notifications-ios/README.md

 `category` is an object containing:

 - `id`: Identifier of the notification category.
 Notification with this category will have the specified actions. (required)
-- `actions`: An array of notification actions to be attached to the notification of category id.
+- `buttons`: An array of notification buttons to be attached to the notification of category id.

 `action` is an object containing: